thoughtworks-jumpstart/jumpstart/developer-tools/node-and-npm.md

 ### Important commands for npm

-* how to create a yarn project
+* Create a new project
   * `npm init`
   * This creates a `package.json` file \(our project configuration file\)
-* how to add a package in your project for your production code
+* Add a package as a runtime dependency
   * `npm install <package-name>`
-* how to add a package in your project for development purpose only
+* Add a package as a development dependency
   * `npm install --save-dev <package-name>`
-* how to add a global package \(so that you can use it as a command line tool everywhere\)
+* Install a package globally
   * `npm install -g <package-name>`
+  * NOTE: This is rarely needed.
+Prefer local dependencies and `npx` where possible.
-* how to remove packages used in your project
+* Remove packages used in your project
   * `npm uninstall <package-name>`
-* How to install all libraries declared in the `package.json` \(or `package-lock.json`\) file
+* Install all libraries declared in the `package.json` \(or `package-lock.json`\) file
   * `npm install`

 ### Understanding package.json

-Tools like `npm` and `yarn` need some configuration file called `package.json`
+Tools like `npm` and `yarn` need some configuration file called `package.json`.

 Here is a sample `package.json`: